jtreminio/jtreminio.github.io/content/blog/23.running-docker-containers-as-current-host-user/index.md

 We now have a PHP-FPM container running with my system user/group ID `1000:1000` waiting for connections from Nginx or Apache.

-If you want to avoid having a the `.env` file for every project you can export permanently `USER_ID` and `GROUP_ID` in your `~/.profile`:
+If you want to avoid having a `.env` file for every project you can export permanently `USER_ID` and `GROUP_ID` in your `~/.profile`:

 ```bash